akalankapagoda/adminpanel/README.md

 ## MobileUI

-A Sample Mobile UI is available which is built using Flutter to connect to the server and manage admin functions.
+A Sample Mobile UI is available which is built using [Flutter](https://flutter.dev/) to connect to the server and manage admin functions.
+Flutter is a major game changer when it comes to b uilding cross platform mobile application.
+The value in Flutter is with it's UI designs which comes with MaterialApp which comes pre-packed with all the gimmicks required for developing a seamingly beautiful application with effortless user interactions that is far beyond reach of any other available framework.
+This of course, is in exchange of sacrificing some customizability which can be neglected for many applications that does not need any platform specific features.

 The UI uses [Block State Management Library](https://bloclibrary.dev/#/) to manage UI states.